Constraining a Constellation

 Parent Platform Restriction

-Use the Parent Platform Restriction options to constrain constellations of sensors.
+Use the Parent Platform Restriction options to constrain constellations of child objects.

 Option | Description |